riven314/riven314.github.io/_posts/2020-06-10-netizen_style_commenting.md

 </span>
 <br/>

-The presence of social media platform offers a tremendous opportunity for abundance of training data, but they are also noisy.
+The presence of social media platform offers a tremendous opportunity for abundance of training data, but they are also too noisy to used out-of-box.
 The authors have made the following pre-processing steps to clean the data:
 1. remove images of no comments
 2. filter sentences that are too long to reduce advertisement and make them more readable
 3. remove sentences that contain a word frequency that is less than five times in training set